 Today I’m sharing my modern farmhouse office, including before and after pics and all the details of how we transformed this space into my ultimate home office!

 One of the perks from working from home?
 Getting to design and finish my home office!
-This was a long process (that still isn’t totally complete) but it was so much fun as this is the first room in our home to be totally finished!
-(I use the term “totally” lightly as this winter we will be completing the last couple of electrical work items on the to-do list for the office, and eventually in the next few years plan to replace all the floors in our first floor with wood.)
-But for now – finished, because I couldn’t wait any longer to share with you guys!
-Also because I’m trying to become an advocate for the Chris Loves Julia way of thinking – love and share your home throughout the whole process, instead of waiting for everything to be complete and perfect.
-(Because when is a home ever complete right?!)
+This was a long process (that still isn’t totally complete) but it was so much fun as this is the first room in our home to be updated, and I couldn’t wait any longer to share with you guys!
+Also because I’m trying to become an advocate for the Chris Loves Julia way of thinking – love and share your home throughout the whole process, instead of waiting for everything to be complete and perfect (because when is a home ever complete right?!).

 shop the post